15 Google Ads Campaign Settings That Need Your Immediate Attention

 You now have two options when it comes to Ad rotation.

-Pro Tip: Contrary to what some people (erhm..
-Your Google Ads Rep) you don’t need to have three ads running for each ad set.
-In fact, most of the time you’ll want to stick with a simple A/B test.
-Unless you have enough traffic to justify splitting your traffic out to three ads.
+Pro Tip: Contrary to what some people (ahem… Your Google Ads Rep) say, you don’t need to have three ads running for each ad set.
+In fact, most of the time, you’ll want to stick with a simple A/B test unless you have enough traffic to justify splitting your traffic out to three ads.
 If you don’t have enough traffic, then splitting your traffic three ways will slow down your test results and hurt your performance.

-What if you could make your ads bigger than all your competitor’s ads without spending more money?
-Sounds pretty far fetched am I right?
+What if you could make your ads bigger than all your competitors’ ads without spending more money?
+That’s basically what ad extensions will do for you.

-Ad extensions are additional lines of text that appear below your ads description.
+Ad extensions are additional lines of text that appear below your ad’s description.
 As a result, they make your ad bigger and more noticeable in search results.
-The more prominent your ad, the more likely it will be clicked.
-This results in a domino effect that improves nearly all your key performance indicators from increased CTR, to decreased CPC, to lower costs per conversion.
+The more prominent your ad, the more likely searchers will click it.
+This results in a domino effect that improves nearly all your key performance indicators from increased CTR, decreased CPC, and lower costs per conversion.

 The best part is ad extensions are easy to create and add to your campaign.

 You’ll have nine different ad extensions to choose from, all with their unique characteristics and advantages.